hanhanwu/Hanhan_Applied_DataScience/README.md

 * Impute with mean/median/mode
   * General Imputation - Replace missing values with selected value in the whole column
   * Similar Case Imputation - For different group of values, impute with the selected value from that group
+* Impute with special values, such as "MISSING", -1, etc.
 * KNN Imputation
 * Model prediction to compare whether imputing missing values will help

+#### Deal With Outliers
+* To check whether there is ourliers, I normally check distribution, even just by using percentile.
+And only deal with a very small percentage of outliers.
+  * It's recommended that to use the model run on raw features without any preprocessing, this is the baseline result.
+Then run the same model with preprocessed data, to compare.
+So that you will know how much does preprocessing affect your prediction in each project.
+* Sometimes I also check boxplot, but the data I am dealing with tend to have large amount of outliers, and imputing data above & below 1.5*IQR will reduce the prediction power too much.
+* <b>Better to know what caused the outliers</b>, this may help you decide how to deal with them
+* To deal with ourliers, I normally use:
+  * Simply replace the outliers with NULL
+  * Replace outliers with median/mean/mode, or a special value
+  * Binning the feature
+  * Just leave it there
+  * Anoter suggest method is to build seperate models for normal data and outliers when there are large amount of outliers which are not caused by errors.
+In industry, you may not be allowed to build seperate models but it's still a method to consider.

+#### Feature Engineering
+* Scaling the features
+  * Sometimes, you want all the features to be normalized into the same scale, this is especially helpful in parametric algorithms.
+  * [sklearn scaling methods on data with outliers][5]
+    * PowerTransformer is better in dealing with outliers
+    * Sometimes, you just want to scale the values between 0 and 1 so MaxMinScaler is still popular
+* Transform nonlinear relationship to linear relationship, this is not only easier to comprehend, but also required for parametric algorithms
+  * scatter plot to check the relationship
+  * Such as `log`
+* Convert skewed distribution to symmetric distribution, this is also prefered for parametric algorithms
+  * `log` to deal with righ skewness
+  * squre root, cube root
+  * binning
+* derived features
+* one-hot features

 #### Reference
 * [Data Exploration Guidance][1]